OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

 * Jobs require large input or reference data files (> 500 MB)
 * The same data files are used repeatedly for many separate jobs

-Due to the proceedure of CVMFS update, the data replication is a not instantaneous.
-Therefore, to use Stash-CVMFS service, you need to prepare the  data well ahead of job submission.
+Due to the proceedure of CVMFS update, the data replication is not instantaneous.
+Therefore, to use Stash-CVMFS service, you need to prepare the data much ahead of job submission.

 ## How to use stash-cvmfs?